f-lajoc/f-lajoc/README.md

 # About me
 **Hi there, I'm lajoc_devs 👋**

 I am a frontend developer who is passionate about creating clean and responsive user interfaces.
-I have experience with HTML, CSS, and currently learning JavaScript, and I'm always looking to learn more about web development.
+I have experience with HTML, CSS, JS and currently learning React, and I'm always looking to learn more about web development.

 # Skills